onjara/optic/README.md

 ## Monitors

 Monitors allow you to spy on log records that flow through your logger.
-Monitors are run first, before any filtering, obfuscation or stream handling.
+Monitors are run first, before any filtering, transformation or stream handling.

 Some use cases for monitors include:
 * Collect stats of your log records